corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 # Cross-provider key rotation

-Cross-provider key rotation lets a node or notary move its legal identity key to a different key provider, such as from one hardware security module (HSM) to another, without losing access to the states and transactions it already holds.
+Cross-provider key rotation moves a node's or notary's legal identity key from one key provider to another, for example between hardware security modules (HSMs).
+The node keeps access to the states and transactions it already holds.
 It is available in Corda Enterprise 4.15 and later.

 This page is written for two audiences: